j2labs/brubeck/README.md

 * [Demo templates](https://github.com/j2labs/brubeck/tree/master/demos/templates/tornado)

+### Template loading

+Along with the template rendering, you must provide the path to your templates.
+If Jinja2 templates serve your needs, Providing that path in a call to `load_jinja2_env` is all you need.

+That looks like this:

+    from brubeck.templating import load_jinja2_env

+    config = {
+        template_loader=load_jinja2_env('./templates/jinja2')
+        ...
+    }

+If you have something more sophisticated in mind, you'll be glad to know `load_jinja2_env` actually returns the template loading function provided by each rendering engine.

+Swap in whatever rendering engine you like best.

 ## Auth

 Authentication can be provided by decorating functions with the `@web_authenticated` decorator.
 This decorator expects the handler to have a `current_user` property that returns either an authenticated `User` model or None.